canalplus/rx-player/doc/architecture/files.md

   - the buffer is managed
   - the MSE and EME APIs are called and managed
   - the segments are downloaded
-  - ABR strategies are set
+  - adaptive bitrate strategies are set

 This directory contains other subdirectories which are listed in the next chapter.